page updated on February 14, 2021

 Debt isn't always a problem.
 You might want to move across town to get a better job to bring home a larger paycheck, so borrowing money to help you move is an investment.
 The temporary debt you incur gives you temporary money which gives you leverage.

 If you can pay off the debt faster than you incurred it—if the value of what you purchased with the debt is larger than the cost of the debt—this may have been a wise investment.

 This is one of the principles behind debt consolidation.
 Even if you find yourself in a bad situation where you have multiple debts, restructuring them into a single loan which you can manage with just one recurring payment can give you better terms and will simplify the means by which you reduce that debt.
-(This is more mediocre than good, but in certain circumstances these debt consolidation loans will improve your financial leverage—certainly above owing multiple lenders with multiple terms.)
+This is more mediocre than good, but in certain circumstances these debt consolidation loans will improve your long term financial leverage—certainly above owing multiple lenders with multiple terms.

 In many circumstances, home mortgages represent good debt.
 You need somewhere to live, and if you're careful about the house you buy, it will appreciate in value (or at least retain value in a way that paying rent will not).
 Be sure to calculate in the value of any tax deduction available for your home loan when you consider the value of this debt.
 Good debt is when you own something that increases in value faster than you have to pay it off.

 Good debt can help you improve your credit score, get a great bank account, debit card, checking account, the works.
 Bad debt brings it down, giving you bad credit and a failing credit check.

 Suppose you don't get the job though, and you've already spent the money.
 Now you have the debt but you don't have the means to pay it.
 Now you have a problem.
 Your debt exceeds your ability to pay, and your lender has leverage over you.
 This is bad debt.